edwardspeyer/heat-ledger/README.md

 The [`bluethermd`](/bin/bluethermd) daemon polls the thermometer and logs readings to an SQLite database.

-In OS X, once you have paired with your BlueTherm, you can them launch the daemon by pointing it at the thermometer's device in `/dev`:
+In OS X, once you have paired with your BlueTherm, you can launch the daemon by pointing it at the thermometer's device in `/dev`:

     $ bluethermd --device /dev/cu.<BlueTherm-serial-number> --sqlite ~/.bluethermdb.sqlite